 “So… I hate to ask… but the wand…”

 Sionis smiled.
 “Tonight, we rest.
 The storm hasn’t broken yet.
 I don’t want you out in that right now.
 Stay the night, I have an extra cot.
 Tomorrow, bright and early, I’ll tell you what you want to know.
 The final chapter of this tale.
 How the wand ended up as you found it… shattered and without energy.”

 “Do you mean it?”

 Sionis nodded.
 “I do.
-The end is nearly here, Loremaster.
+The end is nearly here, Vestria.
 So, get your rest.”

-The Loremaster laughed.
-Knowing what he knew now, how could he sleep!?
-He put away his scrolls, followed his usual evening routine, and placed the spare cot near the window at the front of Sionis’ home.
-The rain outside produced a comfortable white noise, and he was happy to be away from the bustling noise of the inn where he rented his room.
+She laughed.
+Knowing what she knew now, how could she sleep!?
+She put away her scrolls, followed her usual evening routine, and placed the spare cot near the window at the front of Sionis’ home.
+The rain outside produced a comfortable white noise, and she was happy to be away from the bustling noise of the inn where she rented her room.

 She fell asleep that night and dreamed about the name of the wand.